lassestahnke/CM2003_DL_Medical_Images/project/readme.md

 - Large images
 - Long range prediction of the vessels

+### Metrics
+Since the challenge is ranked by using the mean DSC score, we used mean DSC (averaged over all foreground classes).
+Furthermore, Jaccard is reported in the challenge, thus we used it as a metric as well.
+In addition to the metrics used in the challenge, we also report recall and precision.

 #### Sample Images
 <img src="dataset/train/training_images/IR_Case_038.png" alt="Training image IR_Case_038" width="150"/>
 <img src="dataset/train/training_masks/IR_Case_038.png" alt="Training image IR_Case_038" width="150"/>